 Historic British landscapes under severe threat from climate crisis

-- Climate crisis impacts, such as sea-level rise, coastal erosion and flooding pose a serious threat to archaeology and heritage, according to new research
+- Climate crisis impacts, such as sea-level rise, coastal erosion and flooding pose a serious threat to archaeology and heritage

 - Roman coastal fortifications and medieval settlements on the English coastline have already been destroyed by landslides and coastal erosion